The 2 Most Popular Types of Oak Hardwood Flooring

 • Color Profile: Red Oak typically has a light, reddish-brown hue that can sometimes lean toward a pinkish undertone.

-• Hardness: It rates around 1290 on the Janka hardness scale, making it extremely durable for everyday life.
+• Hardness: Oak rates around 1290 on the Janka hardness scale, making it extremely durable for everyday life.

 • Absorption: Red Oak has a more open pore structure, meaning it tends to absorb stains more readily and can take on deeper, richer tones.